bug400/pyilper/INSTALL.md

 On Windows the device is COMn.
 If you are uncertain, check the COM ports in the device manager.

-On Mac OS the device name is usually /dev/tty.usbserial-FTDBIRU.
+On Mac OS the device name is usually /dev/tty.usbserial-FTDxxxx.

+pyILPER tries to determine the baud rate of the PIL-BOX serial device.
-The baud rate must match the baud rate the PIL-Box is configured to.
-See the PIL-Box documentation for details.
+If that does not work, set the baud rate manually to the baud rate the PIL-Box is configured to.
+See the PIL-Box documentation for furhter details.

-The working directory defaults to the users home directory.
+pyILPER stores all log files in a working directory.
+The default of that directory is the users home directory.
 Change the working directory to an appropriate location.
-The pyILPER log files are stored in the working directory.

-Now reconnect to the PIL-Box in the file menu. pyILPER is ready to use if the message "connected to PIL-Box" is displayed in the status line.
+If the message "connected to PIL-BOX at xxx baud" is displayed in the status bar, pyILPER is ready to run.
+Now you have to enable each virtual device (check box at the lower left corner of a device tab), because they are disabled by default.

 Usage